markjescem/react-hooks-set/docs/useScript.md

 useScript(scriptSrc);
 ```

-- `scriptSrc` &mdash; the src of the script that you want to load dynamically.
+- `scriptSrc` &mdash; required, the src of the script that you want to load dynamically.